cardeliverynetwork/openapi.net/cdnlink/README.txt

 Database setup
 ==============
+For new installs:
-Run create.sql from the 'db' directory in the extracted archive.
+- Run create.sql from the 'db' directory in the extracted archive.

+For upgrades:
+- Run upgrade.sql from the 'db' directory in the extracted archive.

 Configuration
 =============